adelino-rumo/codeigniter-very-simple-ajax-captcha/README.md

 1. place Captcha.php in 'application / libraries'
 2. insert the input HTML and jQuery in your view page (please, be aware this is not the complete form)
 3. in your Controller (please note that ContactUs is an example ) use the code AFTER a successful form validation!!
-Then just add a new method 'captcha' because you need a route (from AJAX call URL)
+Then just add a new method 'captcha' because you need a route (AJAX call URL)
 4. in config/routes add:  $route['captcha'] = 'THE-CONTROLLER-NAME/captcha';
 5. DONE!